jasonsikes/QLogo/README.md

 The original purpose of the command was to enable text to be visible on projectors which cut off outer boundaries of a computer screen.
-Projectors and monitors produced in the last few years show all of the computer screen.
+Projectors and monitors produced in recent years show all of the computer screen.
 In addition, QLogo is a windowed application so an instructor or presentor can move the window to a different position.

 `FILL`:

-Two reasons: One of the user interface principles for QLogo is that the canvas should be device resolution-independent.
-That means when the QLogo window is resized or the separator between the text and the graphics is moved the graphics will be redrawn with the new dimensions.
-The Flood Fill algorithm depends on specific pixels which means that the display can change dramatically depending on the size of the canvas.
+One of the user interface principles for QLogo is that the canvas should be device resolution-independent.
+When the QLogo window is resized or the separator between the text and the graphics is moved then the graphics will be redrawn with the new dimensions.

+The Flood Fill algorithm depends on specific pixels which means that what is filled can change dramatically depending on the size of the canvas.

 The other reason is that the Flood Fill algorithm can slow down window resizing. `FILLED` is still available.

 `EPSPICT`: